Introduction to Talend Interview Questions and Answers

 Let us now have a look at the advanced Interview Questions.

 Q6.
 What is a sub job?
-How data is sent from the parent job to the child job?
+How is data sent from the parent job to the child job?

-A sub job is defined as a single component or more than one component joined by a data flow.
+A sub-job is defined as a single component or more than one component joined by a data flow.
 One job can at least have one sub job.
 Context variables should be used while passing a value from the parent to the child job.

 Q7.
-Explain tMap component and also list down the different functions which can be performed by making its use?
+Explain the tMap component and also list down the different functions which can be performed by making its use?

 This is the most asked Talend Interview Questions in an interview. tMap is one of the essential components which forms a core part of the “processing” family.
 The main use is to map the input data with the output data.
 The main functions which can be performed by tap include: